Creating and Using MODX Snippets

 The ">=" operator just means "greater than or equal to" so the first "if" statement just says: If the value of $howMany is great than or equal to 1, print that first line.
 The next two "if" statements are basically the same but they're testing for a different value of $howMany.

-In the curly braces of the fourth if statement, we see something else new.
+In the curly braces of the if statement, we see something else new.
 The dot operator is another kind of concatenation operator.
 It just tells PHP to put several strings together and treat them as a single string.
-In this case, we're using them to splice together a paragraph tag, the value of $addText sent in the snippet call, and an end paragraph tag into a single string.
+In this case, we're using them to splice together a paragraph tag, the value of $addText sent in the snippet tag, and an end paragraph tag into a single string.
 The spliced string is then tacked on to the end of the $output variable (but only if something was sent in the $addText variable).

 Useful Snippet Links

-Modx Wiki snippet page.
+MODX Wiki snippet page.

 Creating snippets (guidelines and howto)